CVE-2020-1472: Netlogon Elevation of Privilege Vulnerability (Zerologon)

 Deploying updates released on and after August 11, 2020 will resolve security concerns in CVE-2020-1472 for Windows devices, and Active Directory domains and trusts.
 The 4-step process outlined above will need to be completed for third-party devices to thoroughly mitigate security issues.

 Patchworx is staffed 24x7x365 by all US-based engineers that are ready to help you secure your systems.
-With the increased activity from cybercriminals targeting the healthcare and public health sector, the threat appears more imminent than ever.
-Healthcare companies need to be proactive at addressing these known vulnerabilities as soon as they become aware of them.
+With the increased activity from cybercriminals targeting critical infrastructure, the threat appears more imminent than ever.
+Companies need to be proactive at addressing known vulnerabilities as soon as they become aware of them.